aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 fluentbit-wqtv9   1/1     Running   0          16m
 ```

-As you can see, both Fluentbit/FireLens and Falco pods are up and running in the specified EKS namespace `falco`
+Both Fluentbit/FireLens and Falco pods should up and running in the specified EKS namespace `falco` and correspond to number of active EKS nodes

 (Optional) To check that settings specified in *values.yaml* file are correctly set in the Falco pods, you can connect to one of the pods
 (total number should be equal to number of EKS nodes) using the following command: